ilifu/ilifu_user_training/advanced1/tutorial2/README.md

 # Interactive Session

 An interactive session is more of a development space.
-This is where you can access a compute nde and run your code interacitvely in real-time without having to submit the code to a queue to be automatically ran.
+This is where you can access a compute and run your code interacitvely in real-time without having to submit the code to a queue to be automatically ran.

 # Logging-in
 In the event that you wish to use software that provides a GUI, such as CASA plotms, you can start an interactive session with X11 forwarding.You must ssh into the Slurm login node with the -Y parameter, which sets your DISPLAY variable.
 As shown below :

-`$ ssh -Y (username)`
+`$ ssh -Y (username)@slurm.ilifu.ac.za`

 # Cluster info
 Before running a session, you can view the available resources on ilifu using `sinfo`, example below (there's other parameters that you may select to view):